 As we move ahead, we encounter triumphs and stumbles.
 Some things come easily while others call for persistent toil.

-See The Musician’s Way for proven strategies to acquire comprehensive creative skills.
+See The Musician’s Way for proven strategies to acquire comprehensive musical skills.

 © 2014 Gerald Klickstein